nycmeshnet/nycmesh.net/content/network-status.md

 2023-3-27

-16:30   PH up is experiencing a power outage.
+16:30   PH hub is experiencing a power outage.
 We are working to fix it.
 Stay tunned.

 2023-3-25